influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.0/query_language/continuous_queries.md

 * Create a CQ with one function:

     ```sql
-> CREATE CONTINUOUS QUERY minnie ON world BEGIN SELECT min(mouse) INTO min_mouse FROM zoo GROUP BY time(30m) END
+> CREATE CONTINUOUS QUERY "minnie" ON "world" BEGIN SELECT min("mouse") INTO "min_mouse" FROM "zoo" GROUP BY time(30m) END
     ```

     Once executed, InfluxDB automatically calculates the 30 minute minimum of the field `mouse` in the measurement `zoo`, and it writes the results to the measurement `min_mouse`.